Things that may raise the risk of this problem are:

 - Loss of motivation and self-esteem

-- Hard time finding pleasure in things that used to enjoy
+- Having a hard time finding pleasure in things that the person used to enjoy

 - Frequent crying